Johnson & Johnson 2Q profit jumps 42% despite lower sales

 The world’s biggest maker of health care products reported net income of $5.61 billion, or $2.08 per share, helped by $1.68 billion in one-time income, primarily from the sale of its Advanced Sterilization Products business.
 A year ago, J&J reported net income of $3.954 billion, or $1.45 per share.

-Earnings, adjusted for one-time gains and costs, came to $2.58 per share, or 16 cents above analyst projections.
+Earnings, adjusted for one-time gains and costs, came to $2.58 per share, 16 cents above analyst projections.

+“This was a strong quarter,” Edward Jones analyst Ashtyn Evans wrote to investors.
+“Sales in every major segment came in higher than analysts’ expectations.”

 Global prescription medicine sales increased 1.7 % to $10.53 billion, led by big increases in sales of cancer drugs Imbruvica and Velcade and $1.6 billion in sales for immune disorder drug Stelara, one of 10 J&J drugs with annual sales topping $1 billion.
-Remicade, an older immune disorder blockbuster that is facing increased competition, saw revenue drop 16 % to $1.11 billion.
+Former top seller Remicade, an older immune disorder blockbuster hurt by increasing competition, saw revenue drop 16 % to $1.11 billion.

 Sales of consumer health products including Tylenol and the Neutrogena and Aveeno skin care lines edged up 1.2 % to $3.54 billion.

-But sales of J&J’s medical devices and diagnostic equipment, which has been going through restructuring for a couple years, fell 6.5 % to $6.49 billion.
+But sales of J&J’s medical devices and diagnostic equipment, which has been going through restructuring for three years, fell 6.5 % to $6.49 billion.

+“We do think that the trough is behind us” in the devices business, Chief Financial Officer Joseph Wolk said.

 The New Brunswick, New Jersey, company boosted its full-year sales forecast to a range of $80.8 billion to $81.6 billion, up from its April forecast of $80.6 billion to $81.2 billion.